jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AZ-ELB-ILB-STD/README.md

 ## Post Deployment Configuration

 You need to create manually a firewall *App Redirect* rule for ILB Probe traffic.
-The connection will use the port you indicated during template deployment and it will originate from 168.63.129.16 and can be redirected to any service running locally on NGF (e.g. 127.0.0.1:451 for firewall authentication service)
+The connection will use the port you indicated during template deployment and it will originate from 168.63.129.16 and can be redirected to any service running locally on NGF (e.g. 127.0.0.1:450 for firewall authentication service or 127.0.0.1:691 for NGF TINA VPN)

 ![Example firewall probe redirection rule](images/ProbeFirewallRule.png)